top of page

 And our results showed that, the more unsure someone reported being about the true positions and values of Trump, the more likely they were to be an undecided voter.
 Interestingly, however, having the same feelings about Harris was correlated with being undecided when considered on its own, but when added to the logistic regression with all the other factors, it was not predictive of being an undecided voter (presumably because its effect was already being accounted for by some other factor in the model).

 We don't know why this is the case.
-It might indicate that people are more concerned with or unsure about what Trump really believes than by what Harris does.
+It might indicate that people are more concerned with what Trump really believes than by what Harris does.
 Interestingly, undecided voters report it being harder to determine the true positions of both Trump and Harris compared to decided voters.

 Here are charts, showing the results we got for these two questions: